-Spiritual Growth Study: Finding Peace in the Midst of Anxiety (Title not final)
+Spiritual Growth Study: Finding Peace in an Anxious World)

 Issue Study: Pushout: The Criminalization of Black Girls in Schools

 This insightful book invites the reader to learn about the school-to-prison pipeline, school-to confinement pathways and school pushout through the words and stories of dozens of young people from all across the country, historical information and careful reflection.
 Pushout was not written specifically for United Methodist Women or a Mission u context; it was published in 2016 by The New Press for a general audience and was on the 2019 Reading Program list.

 In the explorative spiritual growth study Managing Anxiety, authors Trudy Rankin and Faye Wilson educate youth on one very normal emotion with considerable power—anxiety—and offer tools and practices that give them the self-confidence to manage decisions, control their emotions, and mature into healthy young adults, using our Christian faith as a guide.
 By the end of the study, youth will understand how anxiety shows up in their lives and learn a variety of practical techniques to manage it.
 They also will learn how they can experience God’s help and God’s love through spiritual practices.
 This study also encourages youth, their leaders and mentors, and their families to access other church and community resources such as counseling and peer support.

 Managing Our Emotions helps children learn about their emotions and accept God’s gift of their entire range of feelings (sadness, joy, excitement, fear, and frustration to name a few).
 The study draws from the Bible, science, music, and our lived experiences to help children learn to manage their emotions in a positive and healthy way.
 Techniques like the Emotional Freedom Technique, or “tapping,” and the Buddy Bench, allow children to help both themselves and others.